leafpetersen/dep-generic-methods/proposal.md

 This proposal for the most part does not rule out the possibility of adding non-prenex polymorphism to the language at a later date.
-The main point of future incompatibilty lies in the implicit instantation of generic functions on escaping uses: that is, treating things like ```var f = g``` where ```T g<T>(T
+The main point of future incompatibilty lies in the implicit instantiation of generic functions on escaping uses: that is, treating things like ```var f = g``` where ```T g<T>(T
 x) => x``` is a generic function with a single type parameter as implicitly meaning ```var f = g<dynamic>```.
 With non-prenex polymorphism, it would be